kaz-utashiro/greple/README.md

     Print the paragraph which contains the pattern.
 Each paragraph is delimited by two or more successive newline characters by default.
-Be aware that an empty line is not paragraph delimiter if which contains space characters.
+Be aware that an empty line is not a paragraph delimiter if which contains space characters.
 Example:

         greple -np 'setuid script' /usr/man/catl/perl.l

         greple -pe '^struct sockaddr' /usr/include/sys/socket.h

     It changes the unit of context specified by **-A**, **-B**, **-C** options.
+Space grap between paragraphs are also treated as block unit.
+Thus, option **-pC2** will print with previous and after paragraph, and **-pC1** will print with just sorrounding spaces.

 - **--all**